 You would just dismiss the task for a while (eg. 7 days or 30 days) to let it accumulate more conversion data and hopefully come back with conclusive CPI data.

 But now, you can choose to ignore any ad comparisons based on CTR and only get CPI based "Pause Ad" tasks.
 Here's how you tell Opteo to only show you CPI based "Pause Ad" tasks:

-- Remember to click "save settings"!
+- Remember to "Save Settings"!

 What is CPI and why is it useful?

 Conversion Per Impression is a metric that shows the ratio between conversions and impressions (CPI = conversions / impressions).
 It's a way to incorporate both Click-Through Rate AND Conversion Rate.
-This way, you're truly optimizing for the ads that generate the most conversions.
+This way, you're truly optimising for the ads that generate the most conversions.